-This guide shows you how to create a newsletter subscription pop-up form in WordPress.
+This guide shows you how to create a newsletter subscription pop-up form in WordPress for free.

 Unlike normal newsletter sign-up forms, pop-up forms have significantly higher conversion rates.
 In fact, the average conversion rate is 3.09%.